How does this company make money?

 Who depends on this company?

-Enterprise IT departments running Catalyst switch infrastructures would face network segmentation failures requiring complete hardware replacement if the platform failed.
-Service providers using ASR routers for MPLS networks — a technology that directs data along pre-established paths across carrier infrastructure — would lose traffic routing capabilities, forcing expensive carrier-grade equipment swaps.
-Hyperscalers such as Amazon and Microsoft would experience data center fabric disruptions requiring architectural redesigns.
+Enterprise IT departments running Catalyst switch infrastructure would face network segmentation failures if the company stopped, requiring complete hardware replacement.
+Service providers using ASR routers for MPLS networks would lose traffic routing capabilities and be forced into expensive carrier-grade equipment swaps.
+Hyperscalers like Amazon and Microsoft would experience data-center fabric disruptions that would require full architectural redesigns.

 How does this company scale?